Silvia Beccaria, Textile artist – Turin (Italy), 1965

-After achieving a degree in Philosophy and a master in Art therapy from Turin’s University, she started studying textile design and specialized in fiber art under the guidance of noted artist Martha Nieuwenhuijs.
+After earning a degree in Philosophy and a master in Art Therapy from Turin’s University, Silvia Beccaria went on to study Textile Design and specialized in Fiber Art under the guidance of artist Martha Nieuwenhuijs.

 From 1993 to 2000, she produced educational projects in which textile art is used as a means for rehabilitation and education, working as a consultant for facilities for psychiatric patients, prisoners, minors at risk, and the disabled.
 For a few years, from 2002 to 2007, she co-created with Marina Costantino some initiatives on textile art for the Educational Department of the Contemporary Arts Museum in Rivoli.

 She works with mind and hands in symbiosis, venturing in research and daring experiments that allow her to investigate the past with a code that is at the same time contemporary and respectful of the ancient technical legacy of hand weaving.
 In her work, thread after thread, she extends the definition of “fiber” to embrace industrial, non-recycled, anonymous, marginal materials like pvc, rubber, plastic, latex, polyurethane and so on – materials that seem hard to associate with aesthetic quality, but which have the common trait of being “weavable”.